lauroBRCWB/bookmarks/README.md

 9. "“Delegation” as the term is customarily used is a misunderstanding—is indeed misdirection.
 But getting rid of anything that can be done by somebody else so that one does not have to delegate but can really get to one’s own work—that is a major improvement in effectiveness." (from "The Effective Executive: The Definitive Guide to Getting the Right Things Done (Harperbusiness Essentials)" by Peter F. Drucker, Jim Collins)
 10. "“What do I do that wastes your time without contributing to your effectiveness?”
 To ask this question, and to ask it without being afraid of the truth, is a mark of the effective executive." (from "The Effective Executive: The Definitive Guide to Getting the Right Things Done (Harperbusiness Essentials)" by Peter F. Drucker, Jim Collins)
 11. Pride is a trap.
 It makes you blind, decreases the energy to succeed, thus turns you poor in the long term. - Lauro
+12. Every obstacle is an opportunity to leave competition behind

 ## Videos on Leadership
 1. [Infinite game Simon sinek](https://www.youtube.com/watch?v=3vX2iVIJMFQ)